In recent years, electronic discovery, or e-discovery, has grown in its application in the insurance litigation field.

 Companies are now taking techniques that have been refined over the past two decades as part of traditional litigations and using them to help tackle the issue of identifying and reviewing ESI to determine if it might be sensitive or protected.
 In general, the categories of data fall into numerous major categories such as “Communications,” “Documents,” “System artifacts,” etc.

 Traditionally, there are three phases involved in E-Discovery:

 - Phase 1: Identification, Preservation, Collection

 - Phase 3: Processing, Review, Production

-E-discovery searching in litigation is used to find “hot docs,” privileged items, etc. Searching as part of incident response is more binary.
-In essence, this means asking the question of whether this e-mail or document contains sensitive or protected information: yes or no?
+E-discovery searching in litigation is used to find “hot docs,” privileged items, etc. Searching as part of an incident response is more binary.
+In essence, this means asking the question of whether this email or document contains sensitive or protected information: yes or no?

 Robust e-discovery also often leads to the uncovering of crucial pieces of evidence that may not otherwise have ever come to light.

 Conversely, a common drawback of e-discovery can be the sheer volume of data involved.
 Broad requests for electronic documents can be costly and time-consuming, particularly when you consider how many electronic documents besides emails that most people come in contact with on a daily basis.
 Insurance litigators also often need to consider how to access and preserve evidence located in the cloud.